Hatton Locks: History

 Construction of the Warwick and Birmingham Canal was authorised by the Warwick and Birmingham Canal Act 1793 (33 Geo.
 3. c.
 38) which received royal approval on 6 March 1793.
 The canal was to run from a junction with the Birmingham Canal Navigations at Digbeth Junction to Warwick where it ended at Saltisford Wharf.
 The Warwick and Napton Canal was authorised in the following year, and would provide an onward connection to the Oxford Canal at Napton, from which boats would be able to reach London via Braunston Junction and the Grand Junction Canal, also authorised in 1793.
 Whereas the Grand Junction Canal was built as a wide canal, with locks capable of taking boats up to 14 ft wide, or two narrowboats side by side, the Warwick Canal locks were built to accommodate a single narrowboat, although plans for the tunnel at Shrewley were altered, and it was built 16 ft wide, while the bridge holes were made 21 ft wide.

 The Hatton flight of 21 locks was at the southern end of the canal, descending to the Saltisford Arm and Budbrooke Junction, where the Warwick and Napton Canal turned off.
 The flight was officially opened, along with the rest of the canal and the Warwick and Napton Canal on 19 December 1799, but work was obviously not quite finished, as no trading took place until 19 March 1800.
 Tolls for using the canal were set at two pence per mile, with a minimum charge of one shilling.
 The rate reduced to one-and-a-half pence for distances over 16 mi.
 However, there was an additional charge of two shillings and nine pence for using the top lock of the Hatton Flight, an indication that the company was expecting there to be water supply problems.
-While figures for the amount of traffic using the locks have not been published, some indication can be gained from the level of dividents paid to shareholders, which rose from 1.3 percent in 1803-05 to 18 percent for 1838-39, showing significant jumps which can be tied in to the opening of the whole of the Grand Junction Canal in 1805, and to the improvements to the Birmingham Canal Navigations Main Line made between 1829 and 1838.
+While figures for the amount of traffic using the locks have not been published, some indication can be gained from the level of dividends paid to shareholders, which rose from 1.3 percent in 1803-05 to 18 percent for 1838-39, showing significant jumps which can be tied in to the opening of the whole of the Grand Junction Canal in 1805, and to the improvements to the Birmingham Canal Navigations Main Line made between 1829 and 1838.